 : this software has been developed and is maintained by .
 It has been customized for the EMODnet Bathymetry methodology and EMODnet Bathymetry partners make use of this software for processing their data contributions and for generating local and regional DTM's that are contributing to the EMODnet DTM.
 The EMODnet DTMs are provided in GLOBE NetCDF format and can be visualised by using the 3D visualisation tool of GLOBE software.
 More info about the GLOBE software can be found on the :

-The EMODnet Bathyemtry portal provides a range of services and functionalities to users for viewing and downloading bathymetry data products and for identifying and requesting access to the survey data sets that are used as basis input for the DTM.
+EMODnet Bathymetry provides a range of services and functionalities to users for viewing and downloading bathymetry data products and for identifying and requesting access to the survey data sets that are used as basis input for the DTM.
 Currently the following key services and functionality are provided for users:

 - Data Discovery and Access service provides functionality to search and obtain survey data sets;

-- Composite Products Discovery and Access service provides functionality to search and view metadata of composite DTM;
+- Bathymetry Products Discovery and Access service provides functionality to search and view metadata of composite DTM;

 - High-Resolution DTM Discovery and Access: provides functionality to search and obtain HR-DTMs.